 The Pi Maker’s Meetup started last November when we got a group together to share information about Raspberry Pi’s.
 It also turns out we’ve got a group build of MAME system/cabinets going on at the Makerspace that will be running using a RetroPie to emulate various arcade games.

 The group is still developing and like most meetups, anyone is invited to drop in on our group.
-Next meeting will be Wednesday February 20th at 7 pm.
+We usually meet the 3rd Thursday of each month, check our events webpage for the next meeting.
 Please join us then or stop by during our open shop times and we’ll fill you in!
 You can also sign up for our events newsletter here, be sure to check the Pi Makers meetup box.

 One of the community efforts that we perhaps promote enough is the local CoderDojo.
 The Castlemakers CoderDojo was one the early ones in Indiana, starting in 2016, and now going on it’s 3rd year.